mqtt-tools/mqttwarn/docs/configure/task.md

-Each keyword in the `[cron]` section specifies the name of one of your custom functions, and its float value is an interval in _seconds_ after which your custom function (_pinger()_ in this case) is invoked.
-Your function has access to the `srv` object (which was described earlier).
+Each keyword in the `[cron]` section specifies the name of one of your custom functions, and its float value is an interval in _seconds_ after which your user-defined function, in this case `pinger()`, is invoked.
+Your function has access to the `srv` object described above.

 Function names are to be specified in lower-case characters.

-instead of waiting for the interval to elapse, you might want to configure:

-If you want to run the user-defined function immediately after starting mqttwarn
+If you want to run the user-defined function immediately after starting mqttwarn instead of waiting for the interval to elapse, you might want to add `now=true`.
 ```ini
 [cron]
 pinger = 10.5; now=true